berianjames/pyBAST/README.rst

 Thanks
 ======

 This work was funded by NSF grant #0941742.
-The following people contributed to the development of this package: Josh Bloom, Adam Miller.
+The following people contributed to the development of this package: Adam Miller, Henrik Brink, Joey Richards, Dan Starr.